Why Collagen?

 Different types of collagen?

-There are 28 different types of collagen, but the most important are types I, II, and III.
-Approximately 90% of all collagen in our bodies is type 1.
-Here's an overview of the main types, along with their pros and cons:
+There are several types of collagen, but the main ones are types I, II, and III.
+Here's an overview of each type, along with their pros and cons:

 Type I collagen:

-Is the most abundant in the human body and is found mainly in the skin, bones, tendons, ligaments and connective tissues.
+This type of collagen is the most abundant in the human body and is mainly found in the skin, bones, tendons and connective tissues.

 Benefit: Type I collagen is known for its ability to improve skin elasticity.
-It can also help strengthen bones and promote healing from injuries.
+It can also help strengthen bones and promote injury healing.

 Type II collagen: